Summer in British Columbia

-We got a camp site outside busy Canmore in Alberta, why not try here along the Okanagan Lake.
+We found a camp site two days ago outside of Canmore, why not try here along the Okanagan Lake.
 Again, the 'first come' system worked in our favour, we got a site at the Okanagan Lake PP. We took possession in the afternoon, our revised travel itinerary worked out well.

 Now we were on the clock, three hours to get the wine and liqueur.
 Maple Leaf Spirits was our highest priority.
 We ran out of the Maple Liqueur earlier this year and couldn't find anything as delicious as the one from Maple Sprits.
 When COVID restrictions kept us indoors, we started to have an afternoon coffee plus "something" to kill the bugs.
 A Liqueur was our interpretation to kill the virus with alcohol.
 Oddly enough, it worked until now

 Maple Leaf Spirits offers a Hand Sanitizer with the amazing aroma of cherries.
 It is not drinkable, same as any other hand sanitizer.
 This one smells nice and will bring back memories of the Okanagan.

 It is Monday and a gazillion people are returning home from the long weekend.
 Driving through Vancouver was not an option.
 We drove through Merritt via Logan Lake to Cache Creek, then Hwy 99 to Whistler.
 This is not the closest way, but the Logan Lake was a new place for us.